With the Help of Strangers : Cataraqui Trail,km 63 to K&P Trail km 37

 We stopped to visit the Foodland, being extra careful to wear gloves, a mask, and practice social distancing.
 The grocery store was right on the trail, next to a chip truck, Home Hardware, and the boat launch, all of which were doing a brisk business.
 We sat for a few moments next to a small waterfall in the central park, and watched the activity of the town.

-As we continued on through the community, we passed through neighborhoods, and eventually out into a more rural area.
+As we continued on through the community on the Great Trail, we passed through neighborhoods, and eventually out into a more rural area.
 We particularly enjoyed a short section of trail which was bordered by a piece of the escarpment, the bottom of which was covered in pink, white, and yellow flowers.
 Their peppery, sweet fragrance was really strong!

 Just past this point we came to the 'Escarpment Rest Stop', provided courtesy of the Davies Charitable Foundation.
 This delightful spot consisted of a stone staircase leading up to a bench with a beautiful view.
 On the rock wall was the quote "Be tough yet gentle, humble yet bold, swayed always by beauty and truth."
 It seemed like timely advice as we all try to figure out how to identify and un-learn patterns of behaviour in order to create an anti-racist world, following the nation-wide protests against the unjustified death of George Floyd in the United States of America.